imfd-stroemungsmechanik/introduction-into-cfd/5_diffuser/1_preprocessing.md

 ## Linear Solver Settings

 The specification of the linear equation solvers, tolerances and other algorithm controls is made in the `fvSolution` dictionary in the `system` directory.
-These settings are as follows for the airfoil tutorial case.
+These settings are as follows for the diffuser case.

 ### Solver settings